mattheww/gomill/gomill_docs/settings.rst

 .. setting:: players

-  Dictionary mapping identifiers to :setting:`Player` definitions (see :ref:`player configuration`).
+  Dictionary mapping identifiers to :setting-cls:`Player` definitions (see :ref:`player configuration`).

   Describes the |gtp| engines that can be used in the competition.
-If you wish to use the same program with different settings, each combination of settings must be given its own :setting:`!Player` definition.
+If you wish to use the same program with different settings, each combination of settings must be given its own :setting-cls:`Player` definition.
 See :ref:`control file techniques` below for a compact way to define several similar Players.

-  The dictionary keys are the :dfn:`player codes`; they are used to identify the players in :setting:`Matchup` definitions, and also appear in reports and the |sgf| game records.
+  The dictionary keys are the :dfn:`player codes`; they are used to identify the players in :setting-cls:`Matchup` definitions, and also appear in reports and the |sgf| game records.

   It's fine to have player definitions here which aren't used in any matchups.
 These definitions will be ignored, and no corresponding engines